DannyBen/fredric/README.md

 Caching
 --------------------------------------------------

-We are using the [WebCache][3] gem for automatic HTTP caching.
+We are using the [Lightly][3] gem for automatic HTTP caching.
 To take the path of least surprises, caching is disabled by default.

-You can enable and customize it by either passing options on initialization, or by accessing the `WebCache` object directly at a later stage.
+You can enable and customize it by either passing options on initialization, or by accessing the `Lightly` object directly at a later stage.

 ```ruby